 There are several things to do in Acadia National Park, making this the perfect multi-day getaway.
 Hikers, road trippers, families, and other interested parties all flock to the park to enjoy a wide array of outdoor experiences including scenic craggy peaks, inspiring coastline views, and a seemingly endless list of hiking opportunities.

 Important Things to Know

-When visiting any National Park it is always pertinent to be aware of the park’s entrance fees, camping logistics, and overall operating procedures.
+When visiting any National Park, and one of the best east coast national parks for kids specifically, it is always pertinent to be aware of the park’s entrance fees, camping logistics, and overall operating procedures.

 How many days in Acadia National Park?
 To get a holistic experience, visitors to Acadia National Park should allocate at least 3 to 4 days for this trip.
 This will allow ample time to experience all of the park’s features.

 Is there public transportation to Acadia National Park?
 Check out the Island Explorer Program.
 It is a free shuttle service from various locations in Bar Harbor to Acadia National Park.

 Which area of the park should I prioritize visiting?
 Most of the park’s premier attractions lie on the north end of Mount Desert Island.
 If you have more time, the park also extends to the Southwest Harbor (known as the quiet side) and Winter Harbor.

 What are the costs to visiting Acadia National Park?
 Please see below.

 Entrance fees: $30/ per vehicle; $25/ per motorcycle; $15/ per bicycle or pedestrian